 Theoretical Background

 This section is not meant to be a thorough mathematical description of the Master Equation, but rather to provide broad overview of MESMER, and provide insight into some of the less straightforward details in MESMER.
-More information is available in our recent publication on MESMER; Glowacki et al.[1]
+More information is available in our publication on MESMER; Glowacki et al.[1]

 For thorough reviews of the ME mathematical development in MESMER, we refer the readers to work by Pilling and Robertson [7, 13, 14] and Miller and Klippenstein [15, 16].
 Useful discussions of numerical precision issues may be found in Gannon et al. [17] and references therein, and some discussion of the standard ILT is found in Davies et al. [18]